 Rockcliffe Park

-The small and sparsely populated community of Rockcliffe Park is the most wealthy of neighborhoods in Ottawa, but it has very little to offer the general public in terms of livability.
-High ranking government officials live in this neighborhood in addition to international diplomats and business tycoons.
-There are three schools operating here, two of which are private secondary schools, and the recreation in the area is limited to a single library and community center with more green space or park land and fewer homes.
+The small and sparsely populated community of Rockcliffe Park is the wealthiest of neighborhoods in Ottawa.
+Still, it has very little to offer the general public regarding livability.
+High-ranking government officials, international diplomats, and business tycoons live in this neighborhood.
+Three schools are operating here, two of which are private secondary schools, and the recreation in the area is limited to a single library and community center with more green space or parkland and fewer homes.

 Gloucester

-East of Sandy Hill and past the Rideau River, Gloucester encompasses a large portion of Eastern Ottawa and is comprised of 40,000 homes on just under 400 square kilometers of land.
-A lot of neighborhoods acquired new buroughs as a result of Ottawa’s 2001 Amalgamation that saw Gloucester become a suburb as opposed to a city of its own, stimulating the area’s economic growth through expanding its boundaries and opening up tons of opportunity for those who felt isolated from the rest of Ottawa.
-There are a large variety of schools in Gloucester and plenty of recreations areas for families.
+East of Sandy Hill and past the Rideau River, Gloucester encompasses a large portion of Eastern Ottawa.
+It comprises 40,000 homes on just under 400 square kilometers of land.
+Many neighborhoods acquired new boroughs as a result of Ottawa’s 2001 Amalgamation that saw Gloucester become a suburb as opposed to a city of its own, stimulating the area’s economic growth by expanding its boundaries and opening up tons of opportunities for those who felt isolated from the rest of Ottawa.
+There are many schools in Gloucester and plenty of recreation areas for families.

 Kanata

-Home to the highest ranking public schools in Ontario, Kanata is right next to Nepean and is known for its large technology sector.
-There are huge amounts of Kanata residents who are employed at over twenty different globally recognized technology companies in the North of this community, so the distance from Ottawa’s city center is much appreciated, considering the wait to commute, the busy lifestyle, and lack of quiet time for those who do shift work in busier areas.
-This neighborhood is 22 kilometers away from Ottawa’s center, but offers residents droves of recreational activity and entertainment.
-Scotiabank Place, Ottawa’s main entertainment venue and home ice for the NHL’s Ottawa Senators hockey team and is in Kanata along with many great restaurants, shops, malls, and community resources.
-This could be considered to be one of the most desirable places to live in the whole city.
+Home to Ontario’s highest-ranking public schools, Kanata is next to Nepean.
+It is known for its large technology sector.
+There are vast amounts of Kanata residents who are employed at over twenty different globally recognized technology companies in the North of this community, so the distance from Ottawa’s city center is much appreciated, considering the wait to commute, the busy lifestyle, and lack of quiet time for those who do shift work in busier areas.
+This neighborhood is 22 kilometers from Ottawa’s center but offers residents droves of recreational activities and entertainment.
+Scotiabank Place, Ottawa’s main entertainment venue and home ice for the NHL’s Ottawa Senators hockey team, is in Kanata.
+Along with many great restaurants, shops, malls, and community resources—one of the city’s most desirable places to live.